Wrinth/React-GraphQL-Express-button-click-dashboard/README.md

 # Button-Click-Dashboard

-This project is consist in 2 part: API and Front-End
+This project consist in 2 parts: API and Front-End

-To run this project, you need to run both API and Front-end separately.
+To run this project, you need to open to terminal, and run both API and Front-end separately.

 ## Run API